Ida Shaw Martin: Other organizations

 In 1916, Martin helped found and was chairman of the Association of Pedagogical Sororities, later known as the Association of Education Sororities.
+She also created a Sorority Service Bureau, offering consultant services to sororities.

 Martin served as the national treasurer of Pi Delta Theta sorority.
-In April 1932, her successor and other sorority representatives filed a case in Suffolk Superior Court, requesting that Martin turn over bank books and $12,717 ($ in today's money) that was believed to be in the Pi Delta Theta bank accounts under Martin's control.
+In April 1932, her successor and other sorority representatives filed a case in Suffolk Superior Court, requesting that Martin turn over bank books and $12,717 ($ in 2023 money) that was believed to be in the Pi Delta Theta bank accounts under Martin's control.

 Career

+Education

 After college, Shaw taught classical languages and German at the Medway High School in Massachusetts from 1889 to 1890 and the Meridan High School in Connecticut from 1890 to 1892.
 Next, she taught at the Clinton Liberal Institution in Fort Plains, New York from 1892 to 1893.
 This was followed by a position at the Lynn Classical High School in Massachusetts from 1894 to 1896.
 She left teaching when she married.
-However, in 1902, she was an unsuccessful candidate for the position of supervisor of the Boston School Board.
+However, in 1902, she was an unsuccessful candidate for the position of supervisor of the Boston Public Schools Board.

+Publishing

-She also wrote and published The Sorority Handbook, a directory for women's fraternities and sororities, and issued new editions every couple of years.
+Shaw wrote and published The Sorority Handbook, a directory for women's fraternities and sororities, and issued new editions every couple of years.
 She was also the sorority editor for Banta's Greek Exchange, a quarterly journal first published in December 1912.
-She also created a Sorority Service Bureau, offering consultant services to sororities.

 Personal life

 Shaw married William Holmes Martin on December 24, 1896, at her family home on 5 Cobden Street in Boston.
 He was the principal/headmaster of Comins Grammar School in Boston.
 After getting married, she changed her name to Ida Shaw Martin.
 The couple lived in the Dorchester neighborhood of Boston.

 She was a member of the Association of Collegiate Alumnae (now the American Association of University Women), The College Club of Boston, and the Southern Association of College Women.
 She was a member and director of the Massachusetts Society for the University Education of Women.

-She updated her house at 5 Cobden Street to feature three triangles or the Greek letter Delta on top of its turret.
+She updated her house at 5 Cobden Street to feature three triangles or the Greek letter Delton on top of its turret.
 She died in her home in Boston on May 11, 1940.